lightstep/opentelemetry-examples/collector/consul/README.md

   docker-compose down --rmi all`
   ```

-### Explore Metrics in Lightstep
+### Explore Metrics in Cloud Observability

 See the [Consul Telemetry Docs][consul-docs-telemetry] for comprehensive documentation on metrics emitted.
 Note that the the metrics collected via prometheus will be renamed to conform to prometheus conventions; dots will be replaced with underscores (e.g. consul.kvs.apply will be renamed to consul_kvs_apply).
-Consul metrics will be prefixed with "consul_" and you can build dashboards with them in Lightstep Observability.
+Consul metrics will be prefixed with "consul_" and you can build dashboards with them in Cloud Observability Observability.
 See the [dashboard documentation][ls-docs-dashboards] for more details.

 ### Explore the Consul Example